-The Holyoke Civic Symphony was formed in 1967, originally as a part of Holyoke Community College.
-It is a non-profit organization dedicated to providing a variety of opportunities for people in the community to perform and listen to symphonic works of music.
+In keeping with its mission, HCS provides a variety of opportunities for people in the community to perform and listen to symphonic works of music.
 The orchestra extends its mission of financial accessibility by performing concerts only in accessible venues.
 HCS is composed primarily of non-professional musicians who come together once a week to rehearse.
-Local professional musicians perform as guest soloists and contribute original compositions for the orchestra to perform.
-In addition, the orchestra conducts a biennial competition among Massachusetts high school students from towns and cities in western Massachusetts with the winner receiving a monetary gift and an invitation to perform as guest soloist with the orchestra.
+Along with the classics, local professional musicians perform as guest soloists and as contributors of original compositions for the orchestra to perform.
+In addition, the orchestra conducts a biennial competition among high school students from towns and cities in western Massachusetts with the winner receiving a monetary gift and an invitation to perform as a guest soloist with the orchestra.

 The orchestra could not exist without the generous support of many local businesses and individuals, as well as Holyoke Community College, which provides rehearsal and concert space, instrument loans, and other essential services.